CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-Basics/_index.md

 ## Troubleshoot Issues Across the Network

 Troubleshooting networks is challenging in the best of times, but trying to do so manually, one node at a time, and digging through a series of long and ugly logs make the job harder than it needs to be.
 NetQ provides rolled up and correlated network status on a regular basis, enabling you to get down to the root of the problem quickly, whether it occurred recently or over a week ago.
-The graphical user interface makes this possible visually to speed the analysis.
+The graphical user interface helps you visualize problems so you can address them quickly.

 In summary: